 In 2004/2005 I started exploring some of the big questions that I had from my years of teaching.
 I soon found that the horses were connected to some very interesting things!
 Our intention and how we use our Bubble!
 This led me to develop over the next 5 years a way of communicating that has created Inspirational Horse!

 My focus today as it has always been is high level horsemanship.
 I love Classical Dressage and continue to study what the old masters taught and beyond.
-What amazing things the horses offer to us!
+We all can see what is available today, but where does this all go?
+What is next on our journey with the horse?
+What amazing things are in store for us!

-With eight of my own horses I have learned that each breed brings something special to the table.
+With eleven horses I have learned that each breed brings something special to the table.
 My Quarter horse has such physical strength while my Lusitano has such agility.
+The warmbloods show such power!
 The Arab offers an amazing mental connection and my Quarter pony keeps me light hearted.
 Just love them all!

 I continue to see students achieving truly amazing results.
 Teaching has become a passion, something I truly enjoy.
 This passion has been with me from the start, and I love to pass this on to students.